 A good HELOC rate can vary depending on when you look.
-Because the rates are variable, they're largely dependent on the prime rate.
+Because the rates are usually variable―but not always―they're largely dependent on the prime rate.
 When the Federal Reserve raises or lowers its federal funds rate, lenders typically follow by raising or lowering their prime rate.

 How to Get a Good HELOC Rate

 HELOC interest rates depend on a variety of factors, so it's important to consider what you can do to ensure you get the best offer available to you.